rbertolusso/intubate/README.md

 also by the oil pipeline industry (at least "entubar" in Spanish is more general than the medical procedure), but not for software related projects.

-*intuEnv*, as of 2016/08/18, was found only in some latin text.
+*intuEnv*, as of 2016/08/18, was found only in some Latin text.

 I intend to use "intubate", "<||>", "intuBorder", "intubOrder(s)", "intuBag(s)",
 "intuEnv(s)"and other derivations starting with "intu", in relation to the use and promotion of "intubate" for software related activities.

-Down the line I intend to register the names and logo as trademarks.
+At some point I intend to register the names and logo as trademarks.

 #### See also